-In New Zealand, the Reserve Bank is consulting on a new residential mortgage obligations (RMO) framework.
-The implementation of a new RMO standard will standardise the use of mortgage bonds as collateral and is ultimately intended to replace the current residential mortgage-backed securities framework.
+In New Zealand, the Reserve Bank has published a summary of the feedback received from consultation on a new residential mortgage obligations (RMO) framework.
+The implementation of a new RMO framework will standardise the use of mortgage bonds as collateral and is ultimately intended to replace the current residential mortgage-backed securities framework.
+The Reserve Bank updated its requirements for repo-eligible residential mortgage-backed securities in the transition to the RMO standard.
+The additional reporting requirements took effect on 1 February 2021, and the contingency plan is to be submitted by 1 December 2021 for existing transactions.